 I’ve been so excited for Gina’s (from the super popular and amazing blog Skinnytaste.com) new cookbook.
 It’s called Skinnytaste one and Done: 140 No Fuss Dinner For Your Instant Pot®, Air fryer, Slow Cooker, Dutch oven, Sheet Pan, Skillet, and more, and it’s AMAZING!

 The cookbook is full of 140 healthy and delicious recipes that are big on flavor and low on calories and cleanup.
 Just my style!
-Being a new mom, it can be hard to find recipes that are healthy and delicious.
+Being a mom, it can be hard to find recipes that are healthy and delicious (and that the kids will actually eat!).
 But with this cookbook, dinnertime just became that much easier.
-I swear I’ve bookmarked every single recipe to try, they all sound SO good!
+I swear I’ve bookmarked every single recipe to try; they all sound SO good!

-Just like with these carne asada fries, they’re sooo good, you’re going to be shocked when you find out they clock in at 436 calories per serving if you’re having them for dinner!
+You’re going to be shocked when you find out these carne asada fries only clock in at 436 calories per serving if you’re having them for dinner!
 I served them as an appetizer and it served 6 adults, so 145 calories per appetizer serving!!

 I cannot recommend the Skinnytaste One and Done cookbook enough.
 I’ve already made two recipes (in the last two days) and cannot wait to put my beloved Instant Pot (I just shared this sweet potato and sausage soup) and Air Fryer (I’ve loved sharing recipes like this crispy cheesy chicken)to use making these recipes.